Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

 \subsection{Introducing the velocity field}

-Additional information in the form of input density fields' associated velocity fields (see Fig.\ref{fig:vel_slice}) is bound to constrain more thoroughly the target density fields, as initial velocities notably provide the necessary information for a linear evolution of the density field.
+Additional information in the form of input density fields' associated velocity fields (see Fig. \ref{fig:vel_slice}) is bound to constrain more thoroughly the target density fields, as initial velocities notably provide the necessary information for a linear evolution of the density field.
 These velocity fields can be obtained from the snapshots.
 Indeed, in their raw form and for every saved snapshot, our N-body simulations provide us with every particle's position, but also every particle's velocity, in the form of a 3D vector for each particle.

-Using these data, we train a TW to recover the density field at $z=0$ from input density + velocity fields ($\rho,v_x,v_y,v_z$) at redshifts varying from $z=0$ to $z=3$ by steps of $\delta z=1$.

-Observing the predicted data (Fig. \ref{fig:3D_TW_vel_ims}) we note that models yield nearly identical results regardless of the input $z$ .
-Unsurprisingly, they seem to have the same limitations as the data inferred by the baseline TW with input $z=0$ (see Fig.\ref{fig:3D_TW_baseline_ims}), recovering thicker dense structure more accurately than finer diffuse structure.
-Indeed, a TW trained with additional information should not exceed the results of an AE provided with all the needed information as input.
+Using these data, we trained a TW to recover the density field at $z=0$ from the input density + velocity fields ($\rho,v_x,v_y,v_z$) at redshifts varying from $z=0$ to $z=3$ by steps of $\delta z=1$.
+Observing the predicted data (Fig. \ref{fig:3D_TW_vel_ims}), we note that models yield nearly identical results regardless of the input $z$.
+Unsurprisingly, they seem to have the same limitations as the data inferred by the baseline TW with input $z=0$ (see Fig.\ref{fig:3D_TW_baseline_ims}), recovering a thicker dense structure more accurately than finer diffuse structure.
+Indeed, a TW trained with additional information should not exceed the results of an AE provided with all the required information as input.

-As can be expected given the similarity between input and predicted data, the predicted power spectra (Fig. \ref{fig:3D_TW_vel_ps_ovl}, {\it left}) are close to the true simulation power spectrum, especially when compared to those recovered by the {\it baseline TW}.

-A study of the dice coefficient (Fig. \ref{fig:3D_TW_vel_ps_ovl}, {\it right}) completes the picture by showing that the (density+velocity) TW outperforms the baseline TW, to the point that the recovered dice of the (density+velocity) TW for input $z=3$ is better than that of the baseline TW with input $z=1$.
+As can be expected given the visual similarity between target and predicted data, the predicted power spectra (Fig. \ref{fig:3D_TW_vel_ps_ovl}, {\it upper left}) are close, although slightly shifted upwards, to the true simulation power spectrum, especially when compared to those recovered by the {\it baseline TW}.
+Looking at the cross-correlation ({\it lower left}), we find that predictions from all input redshifts perform nearly as well as the simple $z=0\rightarrow0$ encoding case, with $r(k)\!\approx\!1$ up to $k\simeq10^{-1}\,h\,\mathrm{Mpc}^{-1}$, then gradually decreasing to zero at $k\simeq1\,h\,\mathrm{Mpc}^{-1}$.
+A study of the Dice coefficient (Fig. \ref{fig:3D_TW_vel_ps_ovl}, {\it right}) completes the picture by showing that the (density+velocity) TW outperforms the baseline TW, to the point that the recovered Dice of the (density+velocity) TW for input $z=3$ is better than that of the baseline TW with input $z=1$.